Hennessey Performance Engineering

 Hennessey Performance Engineering (HPE) is an American automotive tuning company and sports car manufacturer.

 In addition to building the Venom F5, the company specializes in modifying sports cars from several brands including Chevrolet, Dodge, Cadillac, Jeep, Ford, GMC, and Lincoln.
 Established in 1991 by John Hennessey, their main facility is located 45 minutes west of Houston in Sealy, Texas.
 Besides performance automobiles, they also tune pickup trucks and sport utility vehicles such as the Ford Raptor, the Ram TRX, the Jeep Grand Cherokee, and the Cadillac Escalade.
 They also work on muscle cars like the Ford Mustang, Chevy Camaro, Dodge Charger and Challenger.

 Tuner school

-In 2008, Hennessey opened Tuner School, which is a private institution dedicated to teach and train high performance vehicle tuner technicians over the course of 14 weeks.
-It is located at the Lonestar Motorsports Park Complex, adjacent to the Hennessey Main Headquarters.
-All instructors at this education facility are actual performance tuning mechanics.
+In 2008, Hennessey opened Tuner School, a private institution dedicated to train high performance vehicle tuner technicians over the course of 14 weeks, at the Lonestar Motorsports Park Complex adjacent to the Hennessey Main Headquarters.